 Type 1 diabetes often appears with acute symptoms, leading to a visit to the doctor’s or the emergency room.
 However, a blood test is still required to confirm diagnosis.
 In practice, blood sugar levels above 200 mg/dL, when combined with the typical symptoms of Type 1 diabetes, are enough to make a diagnosis.

 Other possible tests:

 - glucose tolerance test (GTT)

 However, these tests are often performed when no other symptoms are present and more frequently to diagnose Type 2 diabetes.

 Once the diagnosis is confirmed, we can investigate the autoimmune nature of Type 1 diabetes; a blood test reveals the presence of antibodies that are specific to Type 1 diabetes.
 Some elements may also contribute to the diagnosis of Type 1 diabetes such as the absence of a family history.
-On the other hand, the presence of other autoimmune diseases supports the diagnosis of type 1 diabetes.
+The presence of other autoimmune diseases supports the diagnosis of Type 1 diabetes.